-Most breads are made from a form of wheat, but unless it says "whole," you're paying for stripped-down grains with little fiber and minuscule amounts of micronutrients.
+Most breads are made from a form of wheat, but unless it says "whole," you're paying for stripped-down grains with little fiber.

 Pepperidge Farm Farmhouse Hearty White

-This bread is made with simple-sugar-heavy flour that's devoid of all the benefits of whole wheat: fiber, micronutrients, and energizing B vitamins.
+This bread is made with simple-sugar-heavy flour that's devoid of all the fiber whole wheat has to offer.